Skip to main content

 Emergency injunctions

-You can apply for a 'without notice' injunction if you're homeless after an illegal eviction.
+You can apply for an emergency injunction if you're homeless after an illegal eviction.

 You could get an emergency injunction on the same day you apply.

-There will be a further court hearing at a later date for both you and your landlord to attend.
+There is another court hearing at a later date for both you and your landlord.

-A solicitor or legal adviser can fill in the form for an emergency injunction.
-Or you could apply yourself if you cannot get immediate legal advice.
+A solicitor or legal adviser can complete the form for an emergency injunction.
+Or you could apply yourself if you cannot get legal advice straight away.

 Applying without a solicitor

-Hand this in with your court form and keep copies.
+Hand your statement in with your court form and keep copies.

 Compensation